-Stephen specializes in a variety of corporate planning functions including route and fleet strategy, financial analysis, and revenue management.
+Stephen has managed aviation projects worldwide including assignments for airlines, equipment manufacturers, and financial advisory firms.
+Stephen specialized in a variety of corporate planning functions including route and fleet strategy, financial analysis, and revenue management.

 Prior to Seabury APG, he was Director, Corporate Planning, with US Airways, Inc., responsible for development of strategic initiatives for routes, fleets and alliances.
 He was responsible for formulating and coordinating the airline’s fleet plans, including analysis leading up to a multi-billion dollar fleet purchase.

 Prior to US Airways, Stephen was Manager of Domestic Planning at United Airlines, Inc., where he was responsible for developing United’s five-year route and fleet plan.

 Stephen is a frequent presenter at airline and transportation conferences, and teaches professional courses for the International Air Transport Association (IATA), and holds a PhD in Civil Engineering and Operations Research from Princeton University with a specialty in Transportation Systems and Economics.